 Leela Jadhav

-Leela Jadhav’s work takes place across legal, literary, and spatial registers.
-She maps current and emerging asymmetries of power as they configure a class of people, and a set of ecologies, that are socially and economically excluded from the future.
+Leela is a legal and spatial researcher.
+Her work explores current and emerging asymmetries of power, and seeks to observe how these dynamics configure a class of people, and a set of ecologies, that are socially and economically excluded from the future.

-Her recent project, From Legal Fictions to Fictive Reality, used ethnographic research in Northeast India’s coal-mining regions to interrogate how the Sixth Schedule encodes colonial and contemporary ideas of indigeneity.
-As the 2023-24 Forensic Architecture MA Fellow, she investigated compressed and expanded forms of legal and economic time, culminating in a board game - ‘Compulsory Improvement’.
-She led legal research on FA’s report ‘A Spatial Analysis of Israel’s Conduct in Gaza’, submitted as evidence to the International Court of Justice, and is currently undertaking the Bar course as the Middle Temple Astbury Scholar and Inderpal Rahal Memorial Trust Award recipient.
+Her recent work, From Legal Fictions to Fictive Reality, used ethnographic research in India’s Northeast coal-mining regions to examine how the Sixth Schedule encodes colonial and contemporary ideas of indigeneity.
+Previous affiliations include Forensic Architecture, where she was the legal researcher for the report ‘A Spatial Analysis of Israel’s Conduct in Gaza’ submitted as evidence to the International Court of Justice, The Howard League for Penal Reform and JUSTICE.
+She is currently undertaking the Bar course as the Middle Temple Astbury Scholar and Inderpal Rahal Memorial Trust Award recipient